Size ranking: 28th

 Johannes Hevelius, the Polish astronomer who introduced this constellation in 1687, continued to measure star positions with the naked eye long after other astronomers had adopted telescopic sights.
 The French astronomer Pierre Gassendi wrote that Hevelius had the ‘eyes of a lynx’ and this constellation can be seen as an attempt to demonstrate that.
-Indeed, Hevelius wrote in his Prodromus Astronomiae that anyone who wanted to observe it would need the eyesight of a lynx (‘oculos habeat Lynceos’), although he undoubtedly exaggerated the faintness of the stars he catalogued, typically by a full magnitude.
+Indeed, Hevelius wrote in his Prodromus Astronomiae that anyone who wanted to observe it would need the eyesight of a lynx (‘oculos habeat Lynceos’), although he undoubtedly exaggerated the faintness of the 19 stars he catalogued in it, typically by a full magnitude.

 Lynx as shown on Chart V of the Uranographia of Johann Bode (1801).
 For Hevelius’s version of Lynx, click here.

 It is not known whether Hevelius had in mind the mythological character Lynceus who enjoyed the keenest eyesight in the world – he was even credited with the ability to see things underground.
 Lynceus and his twin brother Idas sailed with the Argonauts.
 The pair came to grief when they fell out with those other mythical twins, Castor and Polydeuces (see Gemini).

 Alpha Lyncis, 38 Lyncis, and two other unnumbered stars formed the northern part of the Chinese constellation Xuanyuan, the Yellow Emperor or Yellow Dragon, which extended into Lynx from Leo.
 But this area of sky is so blank that even the Chinese, despite their fondness for faint constellations, imagined nothing else here.

 © Ian Ridpath.
 All rights reserved